HTTPX Framework¶

 Example:

-cli2-example-client object create name=cli2 capacity=2TB
+chttpx-example-client object create name=chttpx capacity=2TB

-cli2-example-client object find¶
+chttpx-example object find¶

 -

-¶cli2-example-client object find [EXPRESSIONS]...
+¶chttpx-example object find [EXPRESSIONS]...
 [PARAMS=VALUE]...

 Function: